Zugamifk/araci/README.md

 #### Earth
 * Moves terrain
+* Launch projectile stones
+* Combine with fire to create fireballs
+* Can create protecting barriers

+#### Magma
+**Synergy of Earth and Fire**
+* A liquid like water, burns everything in its path, massive damage
+* Turns to stone when cold or wet
+* Most skills are high level

+#### Frost
+**Synergy of Earth and Rain**
+* Creates ice or freezes water
+* Freezes enemies
+* Can launch frozen projectiles that freeze or make things cold
+* Can launch freezing water that makes things wet and cold

+#### Iron
+**Synergy of Magma and Frost**
+* Can shatter stones into shards of metal
+* Can change stone shape
+* Can destroy or manipulate weapons and armor
+* Can destroy metal objects
+* Can create weapons out of stone

+#### Wild
+**Synergy of Fae and Earth**
+* Creates plants in soil
+* Plants entangle anyone nearby until destroyed
+* Plants can burn
+* Plants can poison
+* Trees can block movement

+#### Decay
+**Synergy of Fire and Rain**
+* Causes weakness
+* Can create acid which can destroy things
+* Can make some things destructible
+* Can weaken enemy resistances ?

+#### Disease
+**Synergy of Wild and Decay**
+* Can create disease which can spread to nearby enemies
+* Can paralyze enemies
-*
+* Can blind enemies

+#### Curse
+** Synergy of Decay and Disease**
+* Causes enemies to hurt themselves
+* Damage you take makes you stronger, retaliates on nearby enemies

 ## Pacts
 Pacts are permanent changes to the game that should be neither beneficial or negative.
 Pacts can be made at shrines with special offerings.
 Pacts are always enabled and can not be undone.
+Unlike magic, pacts only affect how the world works.
+They have no physical manifestation or direct effects on the player or enemies.

 ### Winter
 * Rain is converted to Snow.
 Freezes things instead of making them Wet.